The Good, the Bad and the Ugly: Music

+In popular culture

+American heavy metal band Metallica has played "The Ecstasy of Gold" as prelude music at their concerts since 1985 (except 1996–1998), and in 2007 recorded a version of the instrumental for a compilation tribute to Morricone.
+Other bands such as the Ramones have featured the song in their albums and live shows.
+The song has also been sampled within the genre of Hip Hop, most notably by rappers such as Immortal Technique and Jay-Z. "The Ecstasy of Gold" has also been used ceremoniously by the Los Angeles Football Club to open home games.
+XM Satellite Radio's The Opie & Anthony Show also opens every show with "The Ecstasy of Gold".

-In popular culture, the American new wave group Wall of Voodoo performed a medley of Ennio Morricone's movie themes, including the theme for this movie.
-The only known recording of it is a live performance on The Index Masters.
-Punk rock band the Ramones played this song as the opening for their live album Loco Live as well as in concerts until their disbandment in 1996.
+Punk rock band Ramones played the main theme as the opening for their live album Loco Live as well as in concerts until their disbandment in 1996.
 The British heavy metal band Motörhead played the main theme as the overture music on the 1981 "No sleep 'til Hammersmith" tour.
-American heavy metal band Metallica has run "The Ecstasy of Gold" as prelude music at their concerts since 1985 (except 1996–1998), and in 2007 recorded a version of the instrumental for a compilation tribute to Morricone.
-XM Satellite Radio's The Opie & Anthony Show also opens every show with "The Ecstasy of Gold".
 The American punk rock band The Vandals' song "Urban Struggle" begins with the main theme.
 British electronica act Bomb the Bass used the main theme as one of several samples on their 1988 single "Beat Dis", and used sections of dialogue from Tuco's hanging on "Throughout The Entire World", the opening track from their 1991 album Unknown Territory.
 This dialogue along with some of the mule dialogue from Fistful of Dollars was also sampled by Big Audio Dynamite on their 1986 single Medicine Show.
 The main theme was also sampled/re-created by British band New Order for the album version of their 1993 single "Ruined in a Day".
 A song from the band Gorillaz is named "Clint Eastwood", and features references to the actor, along with a repeated sample of the theme song; the iconic yell featured in The Good, the Bad and the Uglys score is heard at the beginning of the music video.